 The Library of Congress named the Narrative of the Life of Frederick Douglass, An American Slave one of the 88 Books That Shaped America.
-Published in 1845, Douglass’s first autobiography became an instant best seller and, having escaped slavery just seven years earlier, put his life in immediate danger.
+Published in 1845, Douglass’s first autobiography became an instant bestseller and, having escaped slavery just seven years earlier, put his life in immediate danger.
 The Narrative helped change the course of the U.S. Abolitionist Movement in the mid-nineteenth century and has changed the lives of readers ever since.

 Frederick Douglass Family Initiatives wants to inspire and empower one million young people to do and be more than they ever dreamed possible.
 In honor of Douglass’s 200th birthday, we will print and distribute one million hardcover copies of a special Bicentennial Edition of the Narrative.
 We’ll ask one million students across the country to read the book and, in 2018, the Bicentennial year, participate in meaningful service projects within their communities and internationally.
-They will also have the opportunity to win gifts, trips and even scholarships.

 One Million Abolitionists:

-- 1 Million copies of a special Bicentennial Edition of the Narrative
+- 1 million copies of a special Bicentennial Edition of the Narrative

 - Essay and oratory contests